lorenzleutgeb/atlas/ARTIFACT.md

   https://github.com/lorenzleutgeb/atlas-examples

-These two repositories are split on purpose, so that future and/or competing implementations may share and collaborate on the input files in separated from this concrete implementation.
+These two repositories are split on purpose, so that future and/or competing implementations may share and collaborate on the input files separated from this concrete implementation.

 The contents of both repositories are licensed to allow re-use.
 See

   https://github.com/lorenzleutgeb/atlas/blob/main/LICENSE
-TODO
   https://github.com/lorenzleutgeb/atlas-examples/blob/main/LICENSE

 > Your source code release should include detailed documentation